- Common Sales/Use Tax Questions

 The sales tax on boats and recreational vehicles purchased from a Massachusetts dealer is collected by the dealer at the time of sale.
 For casual sales, the sales/use tax is due prior to registration or by the twentieth day of the following month, whichever occurs earlier.
 The sales/use tax on boats and other recreational vehicles must be filed and paid electronically via DOR's online ST-6 application.

 The confirmation page received after the tax has been filed and paid is required in order to register the boat or recreational vehicle.
 The purchaser of a motor vehicle or trailer that is required to be registered or titled in Massachusetts must file Form RMV-1, Application for Title and Registration, and pay the sales/use tax in full with the Registry of Motor Vehicles within 10 days of the date of purchase, transfer or first use of the motor vehicle or trailer.
-The purchaser of a motor vehicle or trailer that is not required to be registered in Massachusetts, including motor vehicles and trailers that are purchased in Massachusetts by nonresidents who will register or title the motor vehicle or trailer outside of Massachusetts, must file Form ST-7R , Certificate of Payment of Sales or Use Tax, and pay the sales tax in full with DOR or the Registry of Motor Vehicles on or before the twentieth day of the month following the month of purchase, transfer or first use of the motor vehicle or trailer.
+The purchaser of a motor vehicle or trailer that isn't required to be registered in Massachusetts, including motor vehicles and trailers that are purchased in Massachusetts by nonresidents who will register or title the motor vehicle or trailer outside of Massachusetts, must file Form ST-7R , Certificate of Payment of Sales or Use Tax, and pay the sales tax in full with DOR or the Registry of Motor Vehicles on or before the twentieth day of the month following the month of purchase, transfer or first use of the motor vehicle or trailer.

 What types of sales are exempt from the sales/use tax?